 Anhedonia, the inability to feel pleasure or genuine passion, is a real problem for people who quit drinking.
 Reinventing yourself as a student of human nature is one of the best ways to rekindle your interest in the world around you.

-My own eBook, Drinking Sucks!, can help you permanently get rid of the sense of deprivation that you might feel what you think about alcohol.
+My own book, Drinking Sucks!, can help you permanently get rid of the sense of deprivation that you might feel what you think about alcohol.
 It can also help you take control of your biochemistry so that you can leave physical cravings in the past.

 One reader, a highly successful doctor himself, described my book as “the first book on how to quit drinking that really put all of the pieces of the puzzle together for me.”
 I’m glad that I was able to do this for him in less than 120 pages.

 If you start with these resources and proceed to work your way through the books above, in no particular order but merely according to your interests, then you will find yourself producing miracles that you can’t presently imagine.

 Feel free to add your own suggestions about the best books for alcoholism in the comment box below!